Moss's Well track

 - The track starts at on Spicers Gap Road, 4.3km from the park entrance.

 Getting to the Spicers Gap section

-- The eastern approach to Spicers Gap is suitable for conventional vehicles.
+- The eastern approach to Spicers Gap is suitable for 4WD vehicles.

 - From Brisbane, drive about 95km south-west on the Cunningham Highway.

 - About 5km west of Aratula turn onto Lake Moogerah Road, drive 6km then turn onto Spicers Gap Road and a further 6km to the park entrance.